 In Sugar Bear’s case, recovery was tied to a faith awakening.
 He clings to Psalm 68, where God is described as “a father to the fatherless” who “sets the lonely in families.”
 Today Sugar Bear is active in helping others at a local rescue mission, and he’s trying to build bridges with his children.

 George Will’s closing comment is right on point: “Bailing an ocean with a thimble?
 Perhaps.
 Still, this [story exemplifies] a very American approach to social regeneration: One by one, from the inside-out.”

-Our vision here at the National Center is that no child would go unfathered; we believe every child needs a dad he or she can count on.
+Our vision here at fathers.com is that no child would go unfathered; we believe every child needs a dad he or she can count on.

 And we do try to keep track of the big picture.
-But at the same time I want to remind dads—and challenge all men—to address these issues as individuals.
+But at the same time every dad needs to address these issues as individuals.
 The best way to improve outcomes for children is “one child at a time.”

 When we hear the bleak statistics, each of us should be asking ourselves, Am I doing everything I can to help my child—and other children in my sphere of influence—to thrive academically, socially, physically and spiritually?
 Am I constantly watching out for barriers and influences that could get in the way of these children reaching their full potential?

 We can’t predict exactly which roles our children will need us to fulfill.
 The role of an at-home dad will be much different from a dad who works long hours outside the home.
 A father whose son loves football will do some things differently on a day-to-day basis compared to a dad whose son prefers to play chess.
 Or, if a dad has a child with serious health challenges, that may require a nearly constant level of attention and care.

 Fatherhood is a big and honorable and challenging role, and it’s wise to see the big picture.
 But it’s also one child at a time.